 We maintain a consolidated wholly-owned subsidiary, First Data Receivables, LLC ("FDR").
-FDR is a party to certain receivables financing arrangements, including an agreement ("Receivables Financing Agreement") with certain financial institutions and other persons from time to time party thereto as lenders and group agents, pursuant to which certain of our wholly-owned subsidiaries have agreed to transfer and contribute receivables to FDR, and FDR in turn may obtain borrowings from the financial institutions and other parties to the Receivables Financing Agreement secured by liens on those receivables.
+FDR is a party to certain receivables financing arrangements, including an agreement ("Receivables Financing Agreement") with certain financial institutions and other persons from time to time party thereto as lenders and group agents, pursuant to which certain of our wholly-owned subsidiaries have agreed to transfer and contribute receivables to FDR, and FDR in turn may obtain borrowings from the financial institutions and other lender parties to the Receivables Financing Agreement secured by liens on those receivables.
 FDR's assets are not available to satisfy the obligations of any other of our entities or affiliates, and FDR's creditors would be entitled, upon its liquidation, to be satisfied out of FDR's assets prior to any assets or value in FDR becoming available to us.
-FDR held \$811 million and \$773 million in receivables as part of the securitization program at December 31, 2020 and 2019, respectively.
-FDR utilized the receivables as collateral in borrowings of \$425 million and \$500 million as of December 31, 2020 and 2019, at an average interest rate of 1.00% and 2.61%, respectively.
-At December 31, 2020, the collateral capacity under the Receivables Financing Agreement was \$625 million, and the maximum borrowing capacity was \$500 million.
+FDR held \$1.0 billion and \$811 million in receivables as part of the securitization program at December 31, 2021 and 2020, respectively.
+FDR utilized the receivables as collateral in borrowings of \$500 million and \$425 million as of December 31, 2021 and 2020, at an average interest rate of 0.95% and 1.00%, respectively.
+Outstanding borrowings bear interest at a variable rate based on one-month LIBOR plus a specified margin.
+At December 31, 2021, the collateral capacity under the Receivables Financing Agreement was \$747 million, and the maximum borrowing capacity was \$500 million.
 The term of the Receivables Financing Agreement is through July 2022.